 You will be responsible for sharing your day rate hire charges and conditions of hire as well as taking payment – which we recommend happens before the shoot date.
 You should also ask to see documentation to see that the client has adequate insurance to cover the shoot.

 What do I need to do before a shoot?

 You don’t need to do much before a shoot.
 Your house should be clean and tidy and anything precious should be removed.
 Mark any out-of-bounds rooms as “private’ and provide tea and coffee.
 A packet of biscuits always goes a long way too.

-Remember that the crew will be expecting the house to look as it does on the website so if you have new furniture or decorate you’ll need to share new shots.
+Remember that the crew will be expecting the house to look as it does on the website so if you have new furniture or decorate a room after the shots are taken you’ll need to share new photos.